-Calcium promotes bone growth, proper nerve signaling, helps our blood to clot, and regulates blood pressure.
-It can be found in abundance in dairy products, dark green leafy vegetables, salmon, sardines, tofu, dried beans, nuts, figs, and apricots.
-My Fig Salad recipe in my cookbook layers fresh fig quarters over smooth ricotta cheese.
+My Fig Salad recipe (below) in my Age Gracefully Cookbook layers fresh fig quarters over smooth ricotta cheese.
 The figs are then drizzled with balsamic syrup and dotted with mint leaves.
 This salad is elegant, delicious, and a real bone-builder.

 Figs are also an excellent source of fiber.
 One serving of this salad provides about 12-15 percent of the daily requirement, in addition to some benefits from antioxidants, beta-carotene, and potassium.
 Figs also contain anthocyanins, which help reduce the risk of cancer.
 Deep purple figs have a greater concentration of anthocyanins than green or golden figs. Balsamic vinegar contains antioxidants and helps boost metabolism and regulate blood sugar.
 Slightly sweet and slightly tart, this salad also works well as an appetizer or dessert.